-"Mailings" are defined as:
+[1-26-14] "Mailings" are defined as:

-- A mailing is a group of pieces within the same class of mail and, except for certain parcel prices, the same processing category that may be sorted together and/or presented under a single minimum volume mailing requirement under the applicable standards.
-Generally, types of mail that follow different flows through the postal processing system (for example, machinable, nonmachinable, and carrier route) must be prepared as separate mailings.
-Other specific standards may define whether separate mailings may be combined, palletized, reported, or deposited together. - b.
-Mail qualifying for the In-County prices may be part of a mailing that includes pieces eligible for the Outside-County prices.
-Mail at carrier route prices, nonmachinable flats prices, and machinable flats prices must each be sorted as separate mailings.
+- A mailing is a group of pieces within the same class of mail and the same processing category that may be sorted together and presented as one mailing.
+Other standards define when mailings may be combined, palletized, reported, or deposited together. - Mail qualifying for In-County prices may be part of a mailing that includes pieces at Outside-County prices.
+Mail at carrier route prices, nonmachinable flats prices, and machinable flats prices must be sorted as separate mailings.
 However, each of these mailings may be reported on the same postage statement if the pieces are for the same publication and edition.
-See 705.8.0, 22.0, and 23.0 for copalletized, combined, or mixed-price mailings.
-See 705.9.0 through 705.13.0 for advanced preparation options for nonletter-size mail.